JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

     > *The 1,000,000 installations refer to solar power plants (installations) managed through the SolarMan platform.
 These installations have a total power output of over 10GwP (gigawatts peak).
 Most of these systems are located in China and Australia, with a significant number of over 40,000 in the Netherlands.* *Reference: [csirt.divd.nl](https://csirt.divd.nl/cases/DIVD-2022-00009/ "csirt.divd.nl").*

     DIVD contacted the company responsible for the repository.
 Eventually, the exposed password was reset and the repository was deleted.

-    ## Risks that were mitigated

-    What if the vulnerability hadn't been discovered and the credentials remained publicly available?*
+But what if the vulnerability hadn't been discovered and the credentials remained publicly available?*

     **Cybercriminals could theoretically have been able to gain access to the SolarMan Super Admin account**, potentially controlling nearly 1,000,000 installations.
 They could theoretically have had the ability to alter system settings, disrupt services, or disable installations, causing widespread operational issues.